podio/podio-dotnet/fields/index.md

 ## Category field & Question field

 #### Getting values
 Category and Question fields function in the same manner.
-Values are provided as an list of option.
+Values are provided as an list of options.

 {% highlight csharp startinline %}
 var item = podio.ItemService.GetItemBasic(123);